alcarinn/alcarinn.github.io/README.md

 <div id="topicsByParty" style="min-width: 310px; height: 650px; margin: auto"></div>

-TODO add the topics for each party with twitter and rts
+TODO add the topics for each party with Twitter and rts

 ## Are politicians really all the same ?